Rancid (band): History

-Early history (pre-1993)
+Background and early history (1987–1993)

 Childhood friends Tim Armstrong and Matt Freeman grew up together in Albany, California, a small, then–working-class community near Berkeley.
 The two had been playing together in the influential ska punk band Operation Ivy from 1987 to 1989.
 The band became popular in the punk scene at 924 Gilman Street, a club and concert venue featuring Bay Area punk bands.
 When Operation Ivy broke up, Armstrong and Freeman decided to form a new band, and formed a ska punk band called Downfall, which disbanded after a few months.
 They then started a hardcore punk band called Generator, which also disbanded shortly after.
 They also started the ska influenced Dance Hall Crashers, though they left the band shortly after it was formed.
 During this time, Armstrong was struggling with alcoholism, and to keep him focused on other interests, Freeman suggested they form a new band.
 In 1991, they recruited Armstrong's roommate Brett Reed as their drummer and formed Rancid.

 A few months after the band's inception, Rancid began performing around the Berkeley area, and quickly developed a fan following.
 Rancid's first recorded release was a 1992 EP for Operation Ivy's old label Lookout!
 Records.
 Shortly after releasing the extended play, the band left Lookout! and was signed to Bad Religion guitarist Brett Gurewitz's record label, Epitaph Records.
 Rancid released its self-titled debut album through Epitaph in 1993.